Ericsson's China ambitions in jeopardy over Sweden's Huawei ban

 A Nokia spokesperson said the company has already completed the 5G tests in China.

 China has been ahead of other countries in rolling out 5G and is a lucrative market for telecom equipment makers.
-It's 5G capital expenditure will amount to $223 billion between 2019 and 2025, research firm EY has estimated.
+It's 5G capital expenditure will amount to $223 billion between 2019 and 2025, research firm EY has estimated here.

+Reporting by Supantha Mukherjee in Stockholm.
+Editing by Jonathan Weber and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.